marcusbotacin/marcusbotacin.github.io/_teaching/sw-security.md

 * Don't worry though.
 The students were also able to patch and verify patches in the applications: ![Patches](https://marcusbotacin.github.io/teaching/FIGS/2025-sw-15.png)

-All vulnerabilities were discovered to the developers.
+All vulnerabilities were disclosed to the developers.